VMBlakelock/saute-and-skewers-greekfood/README.md

 **Hyperlinks:** There is a hyperlink on the 'Register page', 'Login page' and 'Profile page' to redirect users to an alternative area dependent on their next wanted action.

 **Flash Messages:** Flash messages provide feedback to users.
-Users that have an unsuccessful login will recieve the message "Incorrect Username and/or Password".
+Users that have an unsuccessful login will receive the message "Incorrect Username and/or Password".
-The 'Registered users' will see, "Welcome, USERNAME" on login and on logging out user will recieve the message "You have successfully logged out".
+The 'Registered users' will see, "Welcome, USERNAME" on login and on logging out user will receive the message "You have successfully logged out".
 Flash messages are also used for confirming a recipe has been added, edited and deleted.

 **Favourites Toggle:** A Favourites Toggle for the user to highlight if a recipe is a user favourite.